Top of the page

 This topic provides information about type 2 diabetes in children.
 If you are looking for information about type 1 diabetes, see the topic Type 1 Diabetes: Children Living With the Disease.

 Type 2 diabetes is a disease that develops when the body's tissues cannot use insulin properly.
 Over time, the pancreas cannot make enough insulin.
-Insulin is a hormone that helps the body's cells use sugar (glucose) for energy.
+Insulin is a hormone that helps the body's cells use glucose (sugar) for energy.
 It also helps the body store extra energy in muscle, fat, and liver cells.

-Without insulin, the sugar cannot get into the cells to do its work.
+Without insulin, the glucose cannot get into the cells to do its work.
 It stays in the blood instead.
-This can cause high blood sugar levels.
-A person has diabetes when the blood sugar stays too high too much of the time.
+This can cause high blood glucose levels.
+A person has diabetes when the blood glucose stays too high too much of the time.

-Over time, high blood sugar can cause problems with the eyes, heart, blood vessels, nerves, and kidneys.
-High blood sugar also makes a person more likely to get serious illnesses or infections.
+Over time, high blood glucose can cause problems with the eyes, heart, blood vessels, nerves, and kidneys.
+High blood glucose also makes a person more likely to get serious illnesses or infections.

 In the past, doctors believed that type 2 diabetes was an adult disease and that type 1 diabetes was a children's disease.
 Now, more and more children are getting type 2 diabetes.

 Finding out that your child has diabetes can be scary.
 But your child can live a long, healthy life by learning to manage the disease.

 Doctors do not know exactly what causes diabetes.
 Experts believe the main risks for children getting type 2 diabetes are being overweight, not being physically active, and having a family history of the disease and insulin resistance.
 Insulin resistance refers to the inability of the body tissues to respond properly to insulin.
 If the body tissues do not respond properly to insulin, the blood glucose level rises.